FormerLurker/ArcWelderPlugin/README.md

 * **Overwrite Source File** - When selected, *Arc Welder* will overwrite the original file with the compressed version.
 Default Value: disabled.
 * **Target File Prefix** - When *Overwrite Source File* is disabled, *Arc Welder* will produce a new file with this prefix.
 For example, if you use **AW_** as your prefix and your source file is called **print.gcode** the output file would be called **AW_print.gcode**.
 Default:  NO PREFIX
 * **Target File Postfix** - When *Overwrite Source File* is disabled, *Arc Welder* will produce a new file with this postfix before the file extension.
 For example, if you use **.aw** for your postfix and your source file is called **print.gcode**, the resulting file would be called **print.aw.gcode**.
 Default: .aw
 Note: You can combine prefixes and postfixes if you like.

+* **Print After Processing** - *Arc Welder* can start printing the processed file after it is finished processing.
+Arc welder will not automatically start if your printer is currently printing, or if a previously queued file started printing automatically.
+This is to prevent a new print from starting right after one finished.
+Options:
+  * **Disabled** - *Arc Welder* will not start a print.
+This is the default option.
+  * **Always Print After Processing** - *Arc Welder* will start both manually and automatically processed files if possible.
+  * **Print After Automatic Processing** - *Arc Welder* will start only automatically processed files.
+  * **Print After Manual Processing** - *Arc Welder* will start only manually processed files.

+* **Select After Processing** - *Arc Welder* can automatically select files after processing is complete.
+Arc Welder cannot select files while printing.
+Options:
+  * **Disabled** - *Arc Welder* will not select files after they are processed.
+  * **Always Select File After Processing** - *Arc Welder* will select both manually and automatically processed files if possible.
+  * **Select File After Automatic Processing** - *Arc Welder* will select only automatically processed files.
+  * **Select File After Manual Processing** - *Arc Welder* will select only manually processed files.

 #### Source File Options
 * **Source File Deletion** - *Arc Welder* can delete the source file in most situations.
 It will never delete the source file if it is currently printing or if the source file is overwritten by the welded GCode.
 The options are: